 faculty members of color

 of the Class of 2024 are first-generation college students

 of students use resources offered by Student Accessibility Services

 Diversity and Inclusion News

-A new president, a historic end to the University’s largest campaign ever, and the successes of our faculty, students, and alumni were among the most viewed online stories from St. Lawrence University in 2021.
+Wellness initiatives, Olympic and Paralympic medals, new academic programs, and the successes of our faculty, students, and alumni were among the top viewed online stories from St. Lawrence University during the 2021-22 academic year.

 A new space in ODY Library allows students a quiet space for daily prayer and mediation, a step towards creating a more inclusive campus for all students.